 Use numerals for dates, but do not include "th" after the date.
 Abbreviate months August through February when used with dates.
 Do not abbreviate months March through July when used with a date or any month without a date.

 Example: She had her baby on July 12.

 Job titles are generally capitalized when they appear before a person's name, but lowercase after the name.

-Generally these are capitalized and placed in quotation marks.
+Capitalize titles.
+Put long works in italics and short works in quotes.
 Do not use quote marks with reference books or the names of newspapers or magazines.

 Example: He rented Harry Potter on DVD.

 Example: She read an essay called "How to Catch a Butterfly."